wso2-cs/troubleshoot-kit/JMS-Publisher-Consumer-Client/README.md

 !
 Event was successfully published to the broker !
 ```

-Absolutely, here's a template for describing the configuration parameters in your README:

 ## Configuration

 Before you start using the JMS Consumer/Publisher Client, you'll need to configure the `config.properties` file with the necessary settings.
 Here's what each parameter in the configuration file means: